ghyoun/potato_films/README.md

 ## Codebase and Database

 The FreshPotatoes API service is separate from their customer-facing web application.
 In this repo, you'll find the code that powers their API: starter code and tests built with Node, Express, Mocha, and SQLite.
 The database schema is also provided.
-To interact with the database: `$ sqlite3 db/database.db`.
+To interact with the database console: `$ sqlite3 db/database.db`.

 *NOTE*: Do not write to the database.